mishafredmeyer/fa/README.md

 ```
 where data are read from and written to `Data`.

-The ultimate goal of the analysis is ask:
+The ultimate goal of the analysis is to ask:
 1. How lake ice and snow cover influence the under-ice light environment,
 2. How lake ice and snow cover influence under-ice algal productivity,
 3. How lake ice cover is associated with characteristic algal communities,